John Hemming-Clark:The only individual to have stood in Council, London Assembly, Parliamentary By- and General Election – and won in none of them.

 Over the course of the next few years I started to make notes on the amusing things that the scouts said or did.
 Normally every meeting threw up a humorous incident or conversation.
 Conversations with other scout leaders also became a rich seam to be tapped, and in 2013 I started work on putting this material into a book.
 “In You Go!
 A year or two in the life of a scout leader” was the result.
 It was published in 2014 and has been in print ever since with revisions and a reprint in 2016.
 "1000 Fantastic Scout Games" was published in 2016.
 The follow-up to "In You Go!" - "Sleeping Bags & Tortures.
 The Private Diaries of an Adventurous Scout and his Scout Leader" was published in 2016.

 In the summer of 2016 I suffered a physical illness which severely incapacitated me for several months and led to a thorough reassessment of my life journey.
-One result of this reassessment was the writing of nine short stories that have begun, in 2017, to be published under the series title of "The Adventures of Horace Horrise."
+One result of this reassessment was the writing of nine short stories that began, in 2017, to be published under the series title of "The Adventures of Horace Horrise."
 Horace Horrise is quickly establishing himself as a brand, with badges also available and mugs in preparation.

 I am married with two children.
+I am a member of Christ Church, Chislehurst.